paulghaddad/solve-it/README.md

-# solve-it
+# Solve It

-A repository of problems I've solved
+A repository of problems I've solved.